 - 1. The pedestrian human model that is certified is the exact same model used for final active bonnet simulations.
-This applies to: - Version of the human body model; - Node-Position of every single node of the human body model; - If applicable: - o identical initial element stresses/strains; - o identical initial contact penetrations/contact forces; - Identical material cards (including fracture mode), contact cards, control cards and constraints. - The time step used for simulations. - 2.
+This applies to: - Version of the human body model; - Node-Position of every single node of the human body model; - If applicable: - identical initial element stresses/strains; - o identical initial contact penetrations/contact forces; - Identical material cards (including fracture mode), contact cards, control cards and constraints. - The time step used for simulations. - 2.
 Furthermore, it is important that all simulations (certification and active bonnet) are performed with consistent settings.
 This applies to: - Solver-Version; - Solver-Platform (SMP, MPP); - Solver-Precision (Single, Double Precision); - Number of CPUs/ nodes used (on cluster/computer); - Time-step settings (relating to initial and dynamic mass scaling); - Contact settings (between Human Body Model and Vehicle); - Control settings which are affecting the pedestrian model.

-Ideally, HBM certification and active bonnet simulations shall be performed on the same computer system and on the same CPUs.
-If the cluster architecture does not allow performing simulations with consistent number of CPUs or on the same platform, evidence must be provided that the results are reproducible and comparable.
-This should be done by providing results of the FCR and SUV load case at 40 kph using varying CPU numbers and platform.
+Ideally, HBM certification and active bonnet simulations shall be performed on the same computer system and with the same number of CPUs.
+If the cluster architecture does not allow simulations to be performed with either a consistent number of CPUs or on the same platform, evidence must be provided showing that the results are reproducible and comparable.
+This must be done by providing results of the FCR and SUV load case at 40 kph using varying CPU numbers and platforms.

-3. HBM certification data should be submitted in the prescribed format.
+- 3. HBM certification data is to be submitted in the prescribed format.
 The complete output dossier must be send to the Euro NCAP Secretariat at the earliest possible moment but latest together with active bonnet simulation result.
-Fully completed Excel templates and a PowerPoint presentation must be submitted using the latest versions of the documents provided by Euro NCAP.
-The summary table, the diagram showing the trajectories and the diagram showing the contact force (created with the provided excel) should be presented for each load case.
-Furthermore, a video of the animated simulation results should be submitted (from t=0 to H) including timestamp and using the time of the head impact as "poster frame" of the video.
-The Secretariat reserves the right to reject data that are not provided in the correct format, are provided incomplete or not on time.
+Fully completed Excel templates and a PowerPoint presentation must be submitted using the latest versions of the documents provided by Euro NCAP2.
+The summary table and the diagram showing the trajectories and the diagram showing the contact force (created with the provided excel) should be presented for each load case within the PowerPoint presentation.
+Furthermore, a video of the animated simulation results should be submitted (from t=0 to H) including timestamp and using the time of the head impact (=H) as "poster frame3" of the video.
+The Secretariat reserves the right to reject data that are not provided in the correct format, are provided incomplete or not on time. - 4.
+The following seven files are requested for each certification: - Excel Files with HBM-GV simulation results: - i.
+FCR.xlsx - ii.
+MPV.xlsx